sgmurphy/wordpress-plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.8 =
+= 5.7.9 =

-* Improvements: Added 'Show block manager' toolbar option for the 'Add Posts' block in the Drag-n-Drop editor
-* Fix: Default subject and content were not set properly while creating a new campaign in some cases
+* Fix: Unsubscribe not working for Weekly summary email in few cases
-* Fix: Workflow emails not sending when using the Icegram email sending service with email tracking enabled
+* Fix: Emails not sending for posts created with Yoast Duplicate Post plugin
+* Fix: Issue with typing 'n' key in Drag-n-Drop editor when Jetpack plugin is active

 == Changelog ==

+**5.7.9 (25.01.2024)**

+* Fix: Unsubscribe not working for Weekly summary email in few cases
+* Fix: Emails not sending for posts created with Yoast Duplicate Post plugin
+* Fix: Issue with typing 'n' key in Drag-n-Drop editor when Jetpack plugin is active

 **5.7.8 (17.01.2024)**